alibaba/hooks/packages/hooks/src/useFusionTable/index.en-US.md

 ### Form and Table data binding

-If useFusionTable receives the `field` instance, it will return a search object to handle form related events.
+When `useFusionTable` receives the `field` instance, it will return a search object to handle form related events.

 * `search.type` supports switching between `simple` and `advance`
 * `search.changeType`, switch form type
 * `search.submit` submit form
 * `search.reset` reset the current form

-In the following example, you can experience the linkage between form and table.
+In the following example, you can experience the data binding between form and table.

 <code src="./demo/form.tsx" />

-### Default Paramms
+### Default Params

-useFusionTable sets the initial value through `defaultParams`, `defaultParams` is an array, the first item is paging related parameters, and the second item is form related data.
+`useFusionTable` sets the initial value through `defaultParams`, `defaultParams` is an array, the first item is paging related parameters, and the second item is form related data.
 If there is a second value, we will initialize the form for you!

 It should be noted that the initial form data can be filled with all the form data of `simple` and `advance`, and we will help you select the form data of the currently activated type.